LibreCAD/docs/ref/widgets.rst

     |icon14|, "''Remove the current layer'' - Delete the highlighted layer."
     |icon15|, "''Modify layer attributes / rename'' - Modify the layer's attributes and / or rename the layer."

+..
+See icon mapping a eof

+Icons to the left of each layer act on the layers individually.
+The layer operations are:

 .. csv-table::
    :header: "Icon", "Description"
    :widths: 25, 75